github/developer.github.com/content/changes/2014-04-15-user-content-security.md

 ---
 kind: change
 title: New user content domains
-created_at: 2014-04-15
+created_at: 2014-04-21
 author_name: azizshamim
 ---

 ## Securing your content

-We've moved user generated content to be served from multiple subdomains of `githubusercontent.com`.
+A couple of different cross-domain vulnerabilities were highlighted as a result of our [Bounty program](https://bounty.github.com).
+In order to better isolate user content, we've moved user generated content to be served from multiple subdomains of `githubusercontent.com`.

 ### Older links